drewcrawford/CLIKit/README.md

 # Features

-* Automatically builds usage / help
+* The best help and usage strings you've ever seen, guaranteed™
-* Automatically displays required legal notices
+* Automatic support for required legal notices
+* Support for default values and optional arguments
+* Security features so your passwords don't end up in bash history accidentally

 # Install